AyyerLab/Clement/README.md

  ```
  $ conda env create -f environment.yml
  $ conda activate clement
+ $ cd clement
  ```
- * You can now run the program directly by running `./gui.py`, or you can compile to an executable:
+ * You can now run the program directly by running `./gui.py`
+ * In order to compile to an executable:
  ```
  $ pyinstaller clement.spec
  ```